cfossto/scary-scraper/README.md

 ## The process
 The program does not do anything malicous.
 It just automates what a normal user would have done.
-The program simulates a webpage (in our case: Firefox 🧡) and puts in a search query into a POST-request.
+The program simulates a webpage in a browser (in our case: Firefox 🧡) and puts in a search query into a POST-request.
 This POST-request then delivers search results containing a description of the documents and links to their respective detailed documents.